- Email and Calendaring

 Outlook has facilities for creating a personal address list, or Contact Group See our fact sheet Creating and Using Contact Groups.

-Microsoft Exchange Online (part of Office 365 suite) provides email distribution groups that are listed in Outlook Address Book (GAL).
+Microsoft Exchange Online (part of Microsoft 365 suite) provides email distribution groups that are listed in Outlook Address Book (GAL).
 Membership is governed and updated nightly by the HR database.
 They provide College, School or Departmental staff lists aligned to Human Resources.

 Self Managed lists - Mailman